Blog

 Who Gets the House in a Divorce in Florida?

-Posted in Divorce, Property Division on September 17, 2025
+Posted in Divorce Archives, Property Division Archives on September 17, 2025

 Divorce brings up so many hard questions, and a big one is always, Who gets the house in a divorce in Florida?
 For most people, a home isn’t just an asset; it’s a sanctuary full of memories.
 Florida law views your home as part of the marital property and uses a principle called equitable distribution… read more